Environmental Biotech

 Bioremediation project at Biodiesel Producers Limited, Barnawatha, Victoria.

-The project involved the remediation of a large covered anaerobic lagoon (CAL) and the downstream aerobic reactor (SBR).
-The ponds downstream of the SBR were also heavily loaded with a thick grease cap.
-The CAL was believed to have a 1metre plus grease cap (GHD) and the SBR had developed a thick foam cap that has prevented aeration and mixing.
+The project involved the remediation of a waste water treatment process containing a large covered anaerobic lagoon (CAL), an aerobic sequencing batch reactor (SBR) and a series of downstream open ponds.
+The pond downstream of the SBR was heavily loaded with a thick hard grease cap.
+The CAL was believed to have a 1metre plus grease cap (GHD- Treatment plant design Engineers) and the SBR had developed a thick foam cap that had prevented aeration and mixing.

-The CAL had been in use for over 2 years and had been generating methane.
-It was assumed that it was working well in the breakdown of the COD and fat.
-In December 2009 the quality of the effluent began to decrease, overloading the SBR with fat.
+The CAL had been in use for over 2 years and had been generating methane (Volume not measured).
+It was assumed that it was working well in the breakdown of the COD and FOG.
+In December 2009 the quality of the effluent began to decrease, overloading the SBR with FOG.
 The average discharge from the CAL of the first quarter of 2010 was 28,300mg/L COD, 4000mg/L VFA’s, 6,429mg/l TSS and 1278mg/L FOG.
-This overloading caused the formation of dense foam on aeration and mixing.
-The foam would not breakdown and would overflow from the SBR.
-This foam formation prevented the use of the mixers and aerators and the tank became anaerobic.
-Fat in the discharge then flowed into the subsequent ponds.
-The formed foam had a unique texture similar to fine mica flakes that was very dense and stable.
+This overloading of the SBR caused the formation of dense foam on aeration and mixing.
+The foam would not breakdown, despite a variety of methods tried, and would overflow from the walls of the SBR.
+This foam formation prevented the use of the mixers and aerators, causing the tank to became anaerobic preventing any of the denitrification sequencing cycles which the vessel had been designed for.
+FOG in the discharge then flowed into the subsequent ponds building up to form a hard grease cap.
+The foam formed in the SBR had a unique texture similar to fine mica flakes that was very dense and stable.
 It also had little to no odour.
 Its identity or cause was not initially determined.
+The liquid in the SBR was highly odorous.

 Due to the foaming issue the SBR became a large holding tank for the fat and because of the reduced mixing, the solids were settling on the bottom of the tank.
 The average discharge from the SBR for the first quarter of 2010 was 22,550mg/L COD and 5,992 mg/l TSS.
 This is a reduction of 20%in the COD and only 6.8% reduction in TSS.
 This was possibly in part due to the creation of the dense foam and settling of solids to the bottom of the SBR.